pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 * Chatkit is "user-driven" meaning that most if not all interactions happen on the `currentUser`
 * In this case, we call `subscribeToRoom` on the `currentUser` (`currentUser.subscribeToRoom`)
 * `subscribeToRoom` takes an event handler called `onNewMessage` that is called in real-time each time a new message arrives
 * Because we specified the `messageLimit` to be `100`, `onNewMessage` is also called _retroactively_ for up to `100` most recent messages.
-In pracice, this means if you refresh the page you'll see up to `100` of the most recent chat messages
+In practice, this means if you refresh the page you'll see up to `100` of the most recent chat messages
 * There is a fair amount of code here but once you break it down, all we're doing is taking new messages and updating the React state - the significant chat-related code couldn't be more minimal

 ## Step 10.
 Sending messages